 Pick 17: Donnie Walsh’s final act as capo de regime sees him oblige the juvenile bigots by drafting an American player.
 But it wasn’t the American player the crowd wanted.
 Predictably, the selection of Iman Shumpert is treated to a chorus of boos, for every Knicks draft pick since Maciej Lampe has been vociferously booed.
 It’s the rule.
 They want whatever they can’t have.
 Just as long as it’s pure blooded American.

 The Knicks are the first team to pick from outside of the green room (which is neither green nor a room.
 Annoys me every year.)
 Indeed, there’s only one player still left in the green room – Chris Singleton of Florida State, whom it appears the Knick fans would have preferred.
 (They certainly would have preferred him over Donatas Motiejunas, who is just too damn foreign.)
 Shumpert is not in the building this evening.
 Perhaps he didn’t know he was going to be drafted, or perhaps he didn’t want the best moment of his life to date to be ruined by having to field a chorus of boos from a roomful of strangers.
 Whichever it is, the Knicks did something unpopular again.

 It is perhaps not that bad, though.
-The Knicks need to improve their defense; that much is self-evident.
-Yet you can only improve your defense if you have players committed to playing defense, with the physical tools to be able to do it well.
-Shumpert is one such player, and just by being there, he is going to be a help to the Knicks defense.
+The Knicks need to improve their defence; that much is self-evident.
+Yet you can only improve your defence if you have players committed to playing defence, with the physical tools to be able to do it well.
+Shumpert is one such player, and just by being there, he is going to be a help to the Knicks defence.